80% in Every Community National Achievement Awards

 - Acknowledgement on NCCRT social media outlets

-- The opportunity to be a guest writer for the new NCCRT 80% by 2018 blog
+- The opportunity to be a guest writer for the NCCRT’s 80% Blog

-- A press release from NCCRT announcing the award
+- A press release template from NCCRT announcing the award

 Our intent is that charitable donations be used to advance the good work being done to substantially reduce colorectal cancer as a major public health problem.

-Almost anyone who believes their work can be considered an 80% by 2018 success story can submit an entry!
+Almost anyone who believes their work can be considered an 80% in Every Community success story can submit an entry!
 Nominations and self-nominations will be accepted.
 NCCRT members and non-members alike can participate and individual or collaborative efforts are eligible.
-Nonprofits, corporations, individuals, community groups – anyone who is working toward the shared goal to achieve 80% by 2018.
+Nonprofits, corporations, individuals, community groups – anyone who is working toward the shared goal to achieve an 80% colorectal cancer screening rate.
 Note that the program is only open to US residents 18 years and older.
 ACS staff are not eligible to be nominated, but they are encouraged to submit nominations.
-Submissions could from:
+Submissions could come from:

 - Cancer Coalition/State Roundtable